pepelisu/harmonia_language/README.md

 ## What This Is

-Harmonia was developed through an extended creative collaboration between a human musician/thinker and Claude (Anthropic's AI).
-The human provided creative direction, chose all source materials, wrote original texts, and asked the critical questions.
+Harmonia was developed through an extended creative collaboration between a human thinker (me) and Claude (Anthropic's AI).
+I provided creative direction, chose all source materials, wrote original texts, and asked the critical questions.
 Claude generated much of the theoretical framework, analyses, and code.